+One of the first things you should do when planning your event is to reserve your venue.
+Do this early, as soon as you have your event date, as venues on campus book up fast.
 Because the venue reservation process at Stanford is decentralized, it can be confusing and somewhat challenging to determine which venues are available, who manages them and how to reserve them.
 It may take some work to find a venue, but there are a few good places to start.

 Please note: The Office of Special Events & Protocol (OSEP) does not reserve campus venues.
 For venue availablility and reservations, follow the process outlined below.

 Start with 25Live